golang/website/_content/doc/fuzz/index.md

   - A panic occurred in the code or the test.
   - The fuzz target called `t.Fail`, either directly or through methods such as `t.Error` or `t.Fatal`.
-  - A non-recoverable error occured, such as an `os.Exit` or stack overflow.
+  - A non-recoverable error occurred, such as an `os.Exit` or stack overflow.
   - The fuzz target took too long to complete.
 Currently, the timeout for an execution of a fuzz target is 1 second.
 This may fail due to a deadlock or infinite loop, or from intended behavior in the code.
 This is one reason why